dysdsyd/dysdsyd.github.io/index.md

 show-avatar: true
 ---

 I am a Masters student in Electrical & Computer Engineering department at the University of Michigan, Ann Arbor.
-I am enrolled in the Computer Vision track where my focus is on mathematical and algorithmic aspect of Computer Vision.
+I am enrolled in the Computer Vision track where my focus is on 3D Computer Vision and Geometric Deep Learning.
 Previously, I worked as a Data Scientist at [ZS](https://www.zs.com) in India.
 I applied the concepts of Computer Vision, Natural Language Processing and Machine Learning to solve challenging problems across Healthcare, Gaming and Software domain.

 ## Research Interest